 Now, how are financial freedom and financial independence different?

-Discussed earlier was that the first step to financial freedom is financial independence.
+As discussed earlier was that the first step to financial freedom is financial independence.
 Before you run, you have to walk.
 Financial independence is walking.
 True freedom comes from within.
 It’s something that you have to build and learn for yourself.

 How to Achieve Financial Freedom Through Investing in Real Estate

-All of those ventures require a lot of skill, knowledge, experience, and often money to get started.
+Those ventures require a lot of skill, knowledge, experience, and often money to get started.

 You don’t need to be a rocket scientist to invest in real estate.
 Generating income does not require a lot of money.